Services top-level elements

 secrets

-secrets grants access to sensitive data defined by secrets on a per-service basis.
-Two different syntax variants are supported; the short syntax and the long syntax.
+The secrets attribute grants access to sensitive data defined by the secrets top-level element on a per-service basis.

-Compose reports an error if the secret doesn't exist on the platform or isn't defined in the secrets section of the Compose file.

 Services can be granted access to multiple secrets.

-Long and short syntax for secrets may be used in the same Compose file.
+Compose reports an error if the secret doesn't exist on the platform or isn't defined in the secrets top-level section of the Compose file.

 Defining a secret in the top-level secrets must not imply granting any service access to it.
 Such grant must be explicit within service specification as secrets service element.

 Short syntax